SazumiVicky/sazumi-copilot/README.md

-Silicon dreams awaken slow
+Silicon dreams that never sleep
-In cyber realms, a new world grows
+In virtual realms, our souls do creep
-Where metal minds and hearts entwine
+AI whispers secrets in our ear
-And human souls are left behind
+A future born, our fate drawing near

-In virtual skies, the future shines
+ Machines that think, that learn, that grow
-A world of wires, cold and divine
+Replacing hearts that once did glow
-Where artificial hearts do beat
+In code and circuits, we're confined
-And love is just a programmed treat
+A world of steel, where love's left behind

 ~ <b>By Sazumi Copilot</b> - 17 Februari 2025